ldbc/ldbc_snb_datagen_spark/README.md

 ## Docker image

 The image can be simply built with the provided Dockerfile.
-To build, execute the following command from the project directory:
+To build, execute the following command from the repository directory:
 ```
 docker build . --tag ldbc/datagen
 ```